lucypuppy/Vandalism/README.md

 Alternatively you can run ``scripts/install_wurst.bat`` or ``scripts/install_wurst.sh`` to download the latest Wurst Client binary automatically.

-### Note

-The Wurst Client addon is deprecated, and it's not recommended to use it.

 ## Guidelines

 ### How to name commits